yaboroda/bundlerepo/README.md

 bundlerepo removes composer package and replace it with it's repository

-yet works with hg repositories only
+works with git and mercurial repositories

 requires python2